-Lima has higher speed Internet available.
-But Medellín reportedly has more reliable infrastructure and the water in Medellín is safe to drink.
-So, Medellín edges out Lima in this category.
+Medellín has higher speed Internet available.
+And Medellín reportedly has more reliable infrastructure and the water in Medellín is safe to drink.
+So, Medellín beats Lima in this category.

 The two cities tie in this category.
 Since both cities are in different countries it is good to compare the countries in terms economic freedom and ease of starting a business as well as corruption when considering them as places to live.